 In the Western Asian art, no sign of representing and appreciation perspective can be observed.
 It means that the works of art found in the ancient Middle East certify that the artists in this area did not know that, according to artistic tricks, it was possible to cause a kind of visual error, so that the viewer could imagine a three-dimensional space on a two-dimensional surface.
 One of the rare examples of this type of artistic manipulation is the stele of Hammurabi, the king of Babylonia.
-In this stele, the sculptor Babylonian has presented perspective for the first time.
-This characteristic is visible in all details of the images related to Hammurabi Shamash, especially in their faces, eyes, styling of hairs, heads and Shamash's horned hat.
+In this stele, the Babylonian sculptor has presented perspective for the first time.
+This characteristic is visible in all details of the

+Hammurabi images related to Shamash, especially in their faces, eyes, styling of hairs, heads and Shamash's horned hat.
 The latter mentioned characteristic has been created proficiently and incredibly that one supposes that it is a free-standing sculpture.
 But, this technique, not only did not change into a tradition in the Mesopotamian art, but also was forgotten, so that, for example, in the Assyrian Era, in both, Middle and Empire Periods, relief, in reality, was a two-dimensional art that was exercised on the surface of the stones.
-Therefore, the Assyrian reliefs could never go beyond the realm of being two-dimensional The art. exception can be seen in the reliefs of the a two-dimensional art.
+Therefore, the Assyrian reliefs could never go beyond the realm of being two-dimensional art.
 The only exception can be seen in the reliefs of the palace of Sargon II (721-704 B.C) at Khorsabad.